 DISNEY A TO Z

-I collect Disney themed postcards of all types, characters, films, animated scenes and especially related to the Disney theme parks.
+I collect Disney themed postcards of all types, characters, films, animated scenes and especially those related to the Disney theme parks.
 This brilliant book, with its 630 pages, has all the background information I need on every aspect of the world of Disney.